Krebrov001/Concord-SciFi/chapters/Visiting the Tau.md

 **Tau Ship – *Or’es T’au Kais’faal* Response (Translated):**
 > *[Calm, even voice.
 Faint electronic harmony overlay.]*
 > “Greetings, Captain Picard.
 I am Por’el T’au Veris, diplomatic envoy aboard the Tau vessel *Or’es T’au Kais’faal*, of the Fifth Expansion Fleet.
 Your vessel and transmission are unfamiliar.
 You are not known to the Imperium, the Concord, nor to the Galactic Empire.
-Are you an independent polity of Earthkind?”
+Are you an independent polity of Mankind?”

 ---